Scholarship Foundation Applications - Important Deadlines for Class of 2024 Applicants

 Scholarship Foundation Awards: Awards renewable for 2,3, or 4 years sponsored by Scholarship Foundation of Indian River County, other community organizations and individuals.
 Applicants must be HS seniors with financial need who have demonstrated the ability and desire to succeed in college.
 Academic standards for these awards are set below those for Richardson Scholar applicants.
 Recipients are selected from the strongest candidates in the applicant pool.

-Community College Graduate Awards: Awards renewable for 2 or 3 years for upcoming AA/AS degree recipients attending community college as well as students already pursuing a BA/BS degree who have an established track record of success in college.
+College Student Awards: Awards renewable for 2 or 3 years for upcoming AA/AS degree recipients attending community college as well as students already pursuing a BA/BS degree who have an established track record of success in college.

 Scholarship Qualification.
 All applicants must...